 Chemigation Operation: Start the water pump and irrigation system, and let the system achieve the desired pressure and speed before starting the injector.
 Check for leaks and uniformity and make repairs before any chemigation takes place.
-Start The Injection system and calibrate according to manufacturer's specifications.
+Start repairs before any chemical trate according to manufacturer's specifications.
 This procedure is necessary to deliver the desired rate per acre in a uniform manner.
 When the application is finished, allow the entire irrigation and injection system to be thoroughly flushed clean before stopping the system.